Mark Smeaton: Arrest

 At 6 pm on 1 May, Smeaton was sent to the Tower of London.
 Before his arrest, Smeaton was known to spend lavishly on horses and liveries.
 This was seen as suspicious, as Smeaton earned only £100 a year; the implication being that he had received money from the Queen in exchange for "services" as her lover.
 While at the Tower, Smeaton confessed to being the Queen's lover.
 The confession did not align with the facts: Smeaton stated he was with the Queen on 13 May 1535 at Greenwich.
 However, it is recorded that she was not at Greenwich on that date but at Richmond.
 It is believed that when being pressured to confess, Smeaton also supplied the names of members of the Queen's circle and all were subsequently arrested.
 Those arrested for alleged adultery with Anne as a result of Smeaton's confession were Sir Francis Weston, Henry Norris, William Brereton, and her brother, George Boleyn, Viscount Rochford.
-All but Smeaton maintained their innocence, but none of them was tortured as Smeaton was.
+All but Smeaton maintained their innocence, but none of them were tortured as Smeaton was.
 Out of all those arrested for adultery, Smeaton's arrest caused the greatest scandal, because those who knew of the charges were shocked that the Queen would have an affair with a person of such low degree.

 A slightly different version of the events surrounding Smeaton's guilty plea is told by the nineteenth century English historical writer and poet, Agnes Strickland.
 Strickland maintained that Smeaton was lured into signing the incriminating deposition by the subtlety of Sir William Fitzwilliam, 1st Earl of Southampton.
 As Fitzwilliam tried to make Smeaton feel dishonourable enough to confess, he noticed Smeaton's terror and said, "Subscribe, Mark, and you will see what will come of it".
 Whether Smeaton was tortured or coaxed into guilt, "it was generally said that he had his life promised him, but it was not fit to let him live to tell tales."